C++23 · GPU-First · In Development · Late 2027

 GPUCore v1Partial

-• TAA with Halton(2,3) 16-sample jitter, neighborhood clamping, history rejection
+• In-house TAA pass with neighborhood clamping and history rejection

 • GTAO (Ground Truth Ambient Occlusion) with configurable radius/quality